laravel/nova-docs/4.0/resources/fields.md

 }),
 ```

-The model instance will be passed to the computed field callable, allowing you to access the model's properties while computing the field's value:
+The model instance will be passed to the computed field callable, allowing you to access the model's properties while computing the field's value if necessary:

 ```php
 Text::make('Name', function ($model) {